Naomiisacoder/Naomiisacoder/README.md

 ## Hi there 👋
 My name Naomi Onwuka a Cybersecuruty Analyst .
 - 🔭 I’m currently working on mastering Git and Github.
-- 🌱 I’m currently learning Cloud Engineering with Altschool Africa
+- 🌱 I’m currently learning DevSecPs with ParoCyber
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with getting a remote job.
 - 💬 Ask me about ...